-Figs. 10b, 10e, and 10h show receiver operating characteristic (ROC) curves for the binary proficiency assessor classifier at various times throughout the mission.
+Fig. 10(b), (e), and (h) shows ROC curves for the binary proficiency assessor classifier at various times throughout the mission.
 In these figures, the percentage of mission elapsed is calculated according to the respective performance standard, where the time corresponding to the performance standard is equivalent to 100% mission time elapsed.
-Line colors and types indicate elapsed mission percentage.
-The lower left corner of the ROC curve corresponds to a success criterion of $\theta = 1$ and the upper right corner of the ROC curve corresponds to $\theta = 0$ (see Section IV-C).
+Line types (and colors) indicate elapsed mission percentage.
+The lower left corner of the ROC curve corresponds to a success criterion of $\theta=1$ and the upper right corner of the ROC curve corresponds to $\theta=0$ (see

+Section IV-C).
 These figures show high discriminability in all case studies by the time 50% of mission time has elapsed.

 However, high discriminability comes much earlier, on average, in the navigation and block manipulation case studies than in the discrete maze study.
 In the former two studies, the robots' camera sensors allow them to observe the entire environment at once, rather than only receiving limited local information about its current state (as is the case in the discrete maze).
 This larger amount of information allows the robot to make more extensive and comprehensive evaluations about its assumptions at each time step.
 For example, the robot can perform assessments about whether its camera is returning images that meet assumed specifications and whether or not the entire environment meets assumptions (with respect to stationarity, recognition of objects, etc.).
-For this reason, the robots in the navigation and block-manipulation studies are often able to detect many violations of generator assumptions long before the robot's generators begin to fail.
-By contrast, the robot in the discrete maze-based simulations gets to sense only one state of the environment at a time.
-It therefore must move more before it is able to reason about whether assumptions made by the generators are or are not met.
+For this reason, the robots in the navigation and blockmanipulation studies are often able to detect many violations of generator assumptions long before the robot's generators begin to fail.
+By contrast, the robot in the discrete maze-based simulations gets to sense only one state of the environment at